 So, if the price you come up with seems quite high (especially when compared to your competitors' prices), you need to think about a few things:

 In other words, if you come up with a price that seems far too high, don't just react with frustration and ignore the number.
 Instead, think about how you can bring that number down and still create valued work, or what you can change about your work and the way you sell it to ensure more customers would be willing to pay that price.

 For me, when I was shocked by the numbers the formula was giving me, I made a few helpful changes including:

 In the end, you might not use the exact price shown by the formula.
 It's not meant to dictate price; it's just there to give you a baseline.
 The formula will allow you to make some smart choices for your business, and it will push you to avoid under-selling yourself.

 There are a few different formulas that are typically used.
 The one outlined below is the craft pricing formula that I like, and many professional craft artists seem to like this formula.

 Cost of Supplies + Labor + 10-15% Overhead = Total Costs

 Total Costs x 2 = Wholesale Price

 Wholesale Price x 2 = Retail Price

-If you designed and made an item that used $5.00 worth of materials and took 30 minutes to complete, assuming you paid yourself $20.00 per hour of labor, so the labor cost for the item would be $10 (because it only takes you half an hour to complete each item, and half of $20 is $10).
+Imagine you designed and made an item that used $5.00 worth of materials and took 30 minutes to complete.
+Assume you paid yourself $20.00 per hour of labor, so the labor cost for the item would be $10 (because it only takes you half an hour to complete each item, and half of $20 is $10).